Aashuta-Soni/Aashuta-Soni/README.md

 - 👋 Hi, I’m @Aashuta-Soni
 - 👀 I’m interested in UI Design and Front-end Development.
-- 🌱 I’m currently learning UI Design using Figma.
+- 🌱 I have learned UI Design using Figma.
 - 📫 How to reach me - https://www.linkedin.com/in/aashuta-soni-761a73234/
 - 😄 Pronouns: She/Her